Paradoxical behavior in Collatz sequences: Introduction

+For convenience, we exclude the sequences that just repeat the trivial cycle a finite number of times from this definition.

+The set of paradoxical sequences consists of two disjoint subsets, the first one for cyclic sequences ($T^{j}(n) = n$) and the second one for acyclic sequences ($T^{j}(n) > n$).
+The first subset is closely related to the set of nontrivial cycles for the following reason: Any Collatz sequence that starts and ends at the same integer (greater than 2) and has at least one iteration of $T$ is necessarily paradoxical.
+This case has already been thoroughly studied and it is known that the existence of nontrivial cycles is strongly constrained in terms of their length \cite{Cra78,Eli93} or the number of their local minima \cite{Kni26,Roz90,Sim05}.
+Therefore, the first subset is expected to be empty, which is consistent with the Collatz conjecture.

-As for the story behind our study, it all began about ten years ago when the second author (Terracol), a retired engineer, sent an informal manuscript to the first author.
-This resulted in an attempt to better categorize Collatz sequences, and, incidentally, we found a few examples of paradoxical sequences\footnote{Designated as ``parcours paradoxaux'' in French, they were based on a different formulation ensuring that only odd terms are considered, hence we did not find a non-trivial one at once.}.
-A previous paper \cite{Roz17} by the first author was partly inspired by this research.
-In the present paper, we focus on paradoxical sequences alone, as they appear to be largely unrecognized despite clear connections with previous research (e.g., \cite{Alb22,Nat24}).
+As for the story behind our study of the second subset, it all began about ten years ago when the second author (Terracol), a retired engineer, sent an informal manuscript to the first author.
+This resulted in an attempt to categorize Collatz sequences more effectively.
+Incidentally, we found a few examples of acyclic paradoxical sequences\footnote{Designated as ``parcours paradoxaux'' in French, they were based on a different formalism that ensured only odd terms were considered.
+Hence, they proved difficult to find at once.}.
+A previous paper by the first author \cite{Roz17} was partly inspired by this research, though it did not mention this finding.
+In the present paper, we focus on these sequences alone as they appear to be largely unrecognized despite their clear connections with previous research (e.g., \cite{Alb22,Nat24}).

-This notion is also closely related to cycles for the following reason: Any Collatz sequence starting and ending at the same integer is necessarily paradoxical.

-Undoubtedly, the existence of paradoxical sequences has already been observed by many, although it is hard to find a publication mentioning them.
+The existence of acyclic paradoxical sequences has undoubtedly been observed by many, although it is hard to find a publication mentioning them.
 Some have even assumed their nonexistence.
-In fact, this concept appears in a seminal paper by Terras \cite{Ter76} under a restricted and somewhat disguised form through the notions of \textit{stopping time} (entry A126241 in \cite{OEIS}) and \textit{coefficient stopping time}.
+In fact, this concept appears in a seminal paper by Terras \cite{Ter76} in a restricted and somewhat disguised form through the notions of \textit{stopping time} (entry A126241 in \cite{OEIS}) and \textit{coefficient stopping time}.